DaveEdge1/presto-LMR-presto2k/README.md

 Triggered automatically after a successful `cfr-custom.yml` run (or manually).
 Calls the [presto-viz](https://github.com/DaveEdge1/presto-viz) reusable workflow to generate an interactive visualization and deploys it to GitHub Pages.

-## How to Use

-1. **Fork or clone** this repository
-2. Edit `lmr_configs.yml` to customize reconstruction parameters — see the [cfr LMR guide](https://fzhu2e.github.io/cfr/ug-lmr.html) for configuration options
-3. Push your changes; the workflow triggers automatically when `query_params.json` is updated, or run it manually from the **Actions** tab
-4. Reconstruction results are saved as artifacts (90-day retention) and committed to the `recons/` directory
-5. Visualizations are deployed to the repository's GitHub Pages site